Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Create job alert

-Fasanara Digital is a quantitative investment team applying a scientific, high frequency investment style in digital assets, seeking to achieve exceptional risk-adjusted returns for our investors.
-We were founded in 2018 and have grown to a 20-person team, managing over $350m USD in a basket of fully delta-neutral trading strategies.
-Our team members come from diverse backgrounds.
-We are dedicated to building a globally deployed, 24/7 availability trading platform, capturing opportunities on >15 crypto liquidity venues and maintaining a position as a top trading firm in the crypto industry.
+Fasanara Digital is a quantitative investment team applying a scientific, high‑frequency investment style in digital assets, seeking to achieve exceptional risk‑adjusted returns for our investors.
+We were founded in 2018 and manage over $350 m USD in a basket of fully delta‑neutral trading strategies.
+Our globally‑deployed, 24/7 trading platform captures opportunities across more than 15 crypto liquidity venues.

 Our Culture

-We are meritocratic and reward people based on impact and excellence.
-The environment is collaborative, entrepreneurial, and trust-based.
-We set ambitious goals, work hard, stress teamwork, and pursue the highest level of excellence.
-We are building the firm around exceptional talent.
+We are strong believers in meritocracy and reward people based on impact and excellence.
+The environment is collaborative, entrepreneurial, and trust‑based.
+We set ambitious goals, work extremely hard, stress the importance of teamwork, and adhere to the highest level of excellence in everything we do.
+We build the firm around exceptional talent.

 The role

-We are looking for a Quantitative Trader specializing in market-making on crypto centralized exchanges.
-Leveraging skills in statistical modeling, quantitative analysis, and live trading execution, you will play a critical role in expanding and optimizing our market-making strategies within the crypto trading business.
+Quantitative Trader specialising in market‑making on crypto centralised exchanges.
+Leveraging your skills in statistical modelling, quantitative analysis, and live trading execution, you will play a critical role in expanding and optimising our market‑making strategies within the crypto trading business.

 Key Responsibilities

-• Understanding and working with technology teams to optimise quoting logic, latency and strategies as you see fit
+• Work with technology teams to optimise quoting logic, latency, and strategies as needed

-• Collaborating and monetising alpha signals produced by research teams
+• Collaborate and monetise alpha signals produced by research teams

 Requirements

-• Strong experience, with quantitative trading (Crypto preferred)
+• Strong experience in quantitative trading (crypto preferred)

-• Strong market-oriented mindset with the desire to monetise research and maximise market opportunities
+• Market‑oriented mindset with a desire to monetise research and maximise market opportunities

 • Experience using quantitative techniques to analyse and prototype strategies